eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 could be added at some later point.

 Current versions are built under R 4.4.x and R 4.5.* and are usable under 4.4.x and 4.5.x.
-BioConductor release 3.22 packages are provided when required by CRAN packages for noble and jammy; focal is at 3.21.
+BioConductor release 3.22 packages are provided when required by CRAN packages for resolute, noble and jammy; focal is at 3.21.
 Binaries were initially R 4.4.* based and are now built under R 4.5.0.
 Some older packages released when we used R 4.2.* or 4.3.* may have been built with R 4.2.* or R 4.3.*, they will still work the same with R 4.4.* as R is generally forward-compatible.